kubernetes/enhancements/keps/sig-cli/3515-kubectl-explain-openapiv3/README.md

 Defined using feature gate

-#### Alpha
+#### Alpha 1

 - Feature implemented behind a command line flag `--experimental-output`
 - `--experimental-output` flag added
 - Existing explain tests are working or adapted for new implementation
 - Plaintext output roughly matches explain output
 - OpenAPIV3 (raw json) output implemented
-- HTML and MD outputs are not target for alpha

-#### Beta
+#### Alpha 2

-- md output implemented (or dropped from design due to continued debate)
+- `md` output implemented (or dropped from design due to continued debate)
   - Table of contents all GVKs grouped by Group then Version.
   - Section for each individual GVK
   - All types hyperlink to specific section
-- basic html output  (or dropped from design due to continued debate)
+-  basic `html` output  (or dropped from design due to continued debate)
   - Table of contents all GVKs grouped by Group then Version.
   - Page for each individual GVK.
   - All types hyperlink to their specific page
   - Searchable by name, description, field name.

+#### Beta

 - kube-openAPI v3 JSON deserialization is optimized to take less than 150ms on most machines
-- OpenAPI V3 is enabled by default on at least one version within kubectl's support window
+- OpenAPI V3 is enabled by default on at least one version within kubectl's support window.
-- Experimental flag is removed/made on by default (thus openapi v3 will always be tried first)
-- Old `kubectl explain` implementation for OpenAPI v2 remains as a fallback if v3 is unavailable (this policy should stand only until kubectl's version skew includes apiserver versions which enabled OpenAPI V3 by default).
+As of Kubernetes 1.24 OpenAPIV3 entered beta and become enabled by default, therefore meeting this requirement.
+- `--experimental-output` flag is renamed to `--output`, and `--output plaintext` is on-by-default.
+- `--output plaintext-openapiv2` added as a name for the old `explain` implementation, so the feature may be positively disabled.

 #### GA

-- `--experimental-output` renamed to `--output`
+- OpenAPIV3 is GA and has been since at least the minimum supported apiserver version by kubectl.
-- All kube-apiserver releases within version skew of kubectl should have OpenAPIV3 on by default
+- All kube-apiserver releases within version skew of kubectl should have OpenAPIV3 on by default.
+This is true as of Kubernetes 1.24
 - Old `kubectl explain` implementation is removed, as is support for OpenAPIV2-backed `kubectl explain`

 <!--